 - Developing new courses, certificates, minors, majors, and/or programs.

 - Significant revision of existing courses and programs to incorporate innovative pedagogical practices or materials.

 - Developing or contributing to courses and programs that incorporate high impact educational practices, e.g., first-year seminars, service or community-based learning, study abroad, internships, or capstone courses.

-All documents should be combined into one PDF file and submitted electronically to email@example.com.
+All nomination documents must be combined into one PDF file in the following order: